BobSmithIV/TagProFaviconFlair/README.md

 *****

 Last updated 30/4/15.
-Compatible with all event flairs up to and including the second St Patrick's day flairs.
+Compatible with all event flairs up to and including the equal marriage flair.